Diaz homers during 7th-inning rally, Rays beat Braves 7-5

 Meadows’ sacrifice fly drove in one run in Tampa Bay’s two-run fifth.
 Brandon Lowe led off the inning with a single and scored from third on a wild pitch from Smyly.

-Veteran catcher Stephen Vogt, acquired by Atlanta from the Arizona Diamondbacks late Friday night for minor league first baseman Mason Berne, drove in a run and got three hits in his Braves debut.

-The recently acquired Pederson drove in two runs with two hits in his second start as the Braves’ right fielder and leadoff hitter.
+Pederson, traded to Atlanta from the Chicago Cubs on Thursday, drove in two runs with two hits in his second start as the Braves’ right fielder and leadoff hitter.

 TRAINER’S ROOM

-Rays manager Kevin Cash said RHP Chris Archer (right forearm tightness) showed encouraging velocity in Saturday’s minor league rehabilitation appearance for Triple-A Durham.
+Cash said RHP Chris Archer (right forearm tightness) showed encouraging velocity in Saturday’s minor league rehabilitation appearance for Triple-A Durham.
 Archer allowed two runs on three hits in 1 2/3 innings.
 He had two strikeouts.
 “He had a good fastball, good velocity … and he showed a slider at times that was a Chris Archer slider.”

 UP NEXT